Tim Berners-Lee

-Early life and education
+Early life

-Berners-Lee was born on 8 June 1955 in London, England, the eldest of the four children of Mary Lee Woods and Conway Berners-Lee; his brother Mike is a professor of ecology and climate change management.
-His parents were computer scientists who worked on the first commercially built computer, the Ferranti Mark 1.
-He attended Sheen Mount Primary School, and then went on to attend south-west London's Emanuel School from 1969 to 1973, at the time a direct grant grammar school, which became an independent school in 1975.
+Berners-Lee was born in London on 8 June 1955, the son of mathematicians and computer scientists Mary Lee Berners-Lee (née Woods; 1924–2017) and Conway Berners-Lee (1921–2019).
+His parents were both from Birmingham and worked on the Ferranti Mark 1, the first commercially built computer.
+He has three younger siblings; his brother, Mike, is a professor of ecology and climate change management.

+Berners-Lee attended Sheen Mount Primary School, then Emanuel School (a direct grant grammar school at the time) from 1969 to 1973.
 A keen trainspotter as a child, he learnt about electronics from tinkering with a model railway.

-He studied at The Queen's College, Oxford, from 1973 to 1976, where he received a first-class Bachelor of Arts degree in physics.
-While at university, Berners-Lee made a computer out of an old television set, which he bought from a repair shop.
+In 1976, Berners-Lee took a first in physics from The Queen's College, Oxford.
+While there, he made a computer out of an old television set he had purchased from a repair shop.